ljmartin/d4-rescore/README.md

 ## results
 The tested re-scoring algorithms were:  PLECScore, RFScore, and NNScore (BINANA features), which are available in ODDT, as well as RF-Score-VS-v1.
 With a nod to the Rognan lab's paper showing re-scoring algorithms are outperformed by scoring similarity to a known ligand, I also tested RDKit's 'feature map vectors', a similarity score between pharmacophoric points.

-In short, feature map vectors strongly out-perform any of the re-scoring methods, followed by vanilla Smina score and/or PLECScore. .
+In short, feature map vectors out-perform any of the re-scoring methods, followed by vanilla Smina score and/or PLECScore, which are slightly better than random depending on what metric you prefer.
+NNScore, RFScore, and RF-Score-VS, do not appear to recognise actives at a higher rate than inactives.

 ROC: